-Date: July 25, 2017
+Date: September 30, 2019

-Subject: Appointment, Reappointment, Promotion and Tenure Procedures for 2017-2018
+Subject: Appointment, Reappointment, Promotion, and Tenure Procedures for 2019-2020

 Decisions to promote faculty and to award tenure are among the most important judgments made by any university.
 Those decisions determine the future quality of academic programs.
-As a comprehensive university, our richness is defined in part by the many kinds of activities faculty members engage in across the University.
+As a comprehensive university, our richness is defined in part by the many kinds of activities faculty members engage in across the institution.
 The variety of faculty assignments also contributes to the complexity of evaluating faculty performance.
-Therefore, the University must provide thoughtful, accurate and thorough guidance to all members of the academic community who participate in the evaluation of faculty for promotions and tenure.
+Therefore, the University must provide thoughtful, accurate, and thorough guidance to all members of the academic community who participate in the evaluation of faculty for promotions and tenure.
 This memo is intended to offer such guidance.

 The centrality of the educational unit faculty in the evaluation of faculty for appointment, reappointment, promotion and the granting of tenure cannot be overstated.
 It is within the educational unit of the individual under review that the criteria for assessing faculty performance are best understood.
-As a promotion or tenure review dossier moves beyond the home unit and college, academic area advisory committee members and others look to the judgments of the educational unit faculty members, and of the external reviewers they invite to participate in promotion or tenure cases, for their principal guidance.
-Indeed, considerable deference in tenure cases shall be shown by the Provost to the judgments emanating from the college, especially in cases where those college-level judgments (unit faculty, educational unit administrator, college advisory committee and dean) are nearly unanimous, either for or against the granting of tenure or promotion.
-In light of this weighty responsibility, educational unit faculties must engage in the evaluation of their members with an unwavering commitment to the objectivity, rigor and integrity of the evaluative process, fully cognizant of the fact that a judicious and defensible outcome is predicated on the proper application of the University's policies and procedures on faculty evaluation.
+As a promotion or tenure review dossier moves beyond the home unit and college, academic area advisory committee members and others look to judgments of the educational unit faculty members, and of the external reviewers they invite to participate in promotion or tenure cases, for their principal guidance.
+Indeed, considerable deference in tenure cases shall be shown by the Provost to the judgments emanating from the college, especially in cases where those college-level judgments (unit faculty, educational unit administrator, college advisory committee, and dean) are nearly unanimous, either for or against the granting of tenure or promotion.
+In light of this responsibility, educational unit faculties must engage in the evaluation of their members with an unwavering commitment to the objectivity, rigor, and integrity of the evaluative process, fully cognizant of the fact that a judicious and defensible outcome is predicated on the proper application of the University's policies and procedures on faculty evaluation.

 Discipline-specific expectations are often articulated quantitatively and qualitatively (e.g., a scholarly book published by a reputable press, articles in top-tier journals, creative products, professional recognition through grants, invited presentations or performances, evidence of teaching excellence).
-By University regulation (GR VII.A.6(c)), all educational units in which faculty appointment is permitted have established statements for use in guiding evaluations for promotion and tenure, describing the evidences of activity in instruction, research and service that are appropriate to the field(s) represented in the unit (see Provost's policy memo on the inclusion of statements on evidences).
-Such unit-level evidences are useful, although sole reliance on the evidences in a formulaic manner is inadequate.
+By University regulation (GR VII.E.3.c), all educational units in which faculty appointment is permitted have established statements for use in guiding evaluations for promotion and tenure, describing the evidences of activity in instruction, research and service that are appropriate to the field(s) represented in the unit (see Provost's Policy on the Inclusion of Unit Statements on Evidences).